splynx/docs/files/en/administration/reports/ticket_reports/ticket_reports.md

 **Timing** - used to rate the response times of the agents

-**feedback** - used to rate the relevance of the agents feedback to the customer.
+**Feedback** - used to rate the relevance of the agents feedback to the customer.

 **Grade** - this is a total obtained from the results of the rating criteria to give the administrator a total score.